ansys/pyensight/doc/source/calc_functions.rst

 origin and field parts.
 As a result, the accuracy of its approximation to the distance field is limited to the density of nodes (effectively the size of the elements) in the origin part.
 If a more accurate approximation is required, use the :ref:`Dist2PartElem() <Dist2PartElem>` function.
-It is slower, but is less dependent on the nodal distribution in the origin part because it uses the nodes plus the element faces to calculate the minimum distance.
+While this function is slower, it is less dependent on the nodal distribution in the origin part because it uses the nodes plus the element faces to calculate the minimum distance.

+**Usage**
-Usage: A typical usage would be to use an arbitrary 2D part to create a clip in a 3D field.
-Use the 2D part as your origin part, and select the origin part as well as your 3D field parts.
-No need to have normal vectors.
-Create your scalar variable, called say **distTo2Dpart**, then create an isosurface=0 in your field using the **distTo2Dpart** as your variable.
+You would typically use an arbitrary 2D part to create a clip in a 3D field.
+You would then use the 2D part as your origin part and select the origin part as well as your 3D field parts.
+There is no need to have normal vectors.
+After creating your scalar variable, which you might call ``distTo2Dpart``, you would create an ``isosurface=0`` in your field using ``distTo2Dpart`` as your variable.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths:  30 70

     * - origin part